edjames/pivot_table/README.md

 #### What this gem WILL NOT do

-This gem is *not* a data aggregation engine and it never will be.
+This gem is *not* a data aggregation engine (and it probably never will be).
 This gem expects an aggregated dataset.
-If you're looking for a gem to handle data aggregation then you're probably doing something wrong - that's what database engines are built for.
+If you're looking for a gem to handle data aggregation then you may want to take a look at the [ruport](https://github.com/ruport/ruport) gem.

 ### Installation